Hofstra University Scholarships (2025–2026)

 Hofstra reviews every admitted first-year for institutional merit (no separate app).
 Awards below are per year and reflect Hofstra’s published ranges; selection is holistic.

-Ranges above reflect Hofstra’s own guidance for who “will likely receive” each award; selection remains holistic and awards are tuition-only.
-Renewal generally requires full-time enrollment and maintaining the scholarship GPA specified in the award letter.
+The above ranges match Hofstra’s guidance for who “will likely receive” each award.
+Selection is still holistic, and awards are tuition-only.
+Renewal requires full-time enrollment, maintaining the scholarship GPA in your award letter (typically 2.8+ at Hofstra).

 Automatic Merit FAQ